ucsblibrary/alexandria/doc/ci.md

     Under “Additional behaviors”, I added “Wipe out repository and force clone” just to make sure of a clean environment each time.

-- Under “Build Triggers”, check “Build GitHub pull requests” and select “Hooks with Persisted Data” as the trigger mode.
-For trigger events add “Pull request opened” and “Commit changed” (to detect force pushes to PRs).
-The other settings are optional.

-  Check “GitHub Pull Request Builder”, and add the credentials.
+- Under “Build Triggers”, check “GitHub Pull Request Builder”, and add the credentials.
 Check “Use GitHub hooks for build triggering” and under “Advanced” check “Build every pull request automatically without asking (Dangerous!).”
 Otherwise you’ll have to manually trigger builds from people who aren’t admins or whitelisted.

 - Under “Configuration Matrix” we set the `RBENV_VERSION` environment variable by adding  a “User-defined Axis”.
 The _Name_ is the env